swonh/SDMP/README.md

 ## Collaborations

 We welcome collaborators!
 If you want to work with us to improve and expand our software, please contact us!
+(You can also submit a pull request directly.)

 Contact: swonhong.github@gmail.com